Mark Speer: Biography

-Mark Speer was born November 9, 1979 in Houston, Texas.
+Mark Speer was born November 9, 1979, in Houston, Texas.
 The first music video he remembers seeing on MTV is Grandmaster Flash’s "The Message", the production of which he found intriguing.
-At the time, Speer thought that rock and roll music "was terrible", and thinks that people continue to associate him with rock music just because he plays guitar.
 One of the first concerts he attended as a child was that of Parliament-Funkadelic.

 Speer initially wanted to play drums but could not afford them, so he started playing bass guitar.
 Later, he borrowed a four-track cassette recorder from a friend of his dad, and was making tracks with Casio drums by playing them with his fingers.
 He wanted to put chords on them, so he borrowed a guitar from a friend and started learning jazz fusion chords.

 Speer met future bandmate Donald "DJ" Johnson in 2004 while playing in Rudy Rasmus' St. John's Methodist Church gospel band in Houston, Texas.
 The church employed Speer as the guitarist and Johnson as the organist.
-He later met Laura Lee through mutual friends, where they initially connected over a shared love of Afghan music and Middle Eastern architecture.
+He later met Laura Lee Ochoa through mutual friends, where they initially connected over a shared love of Afghan music and Middle Eastern architecture.
 In 2010, Speer and Lee went on tour with Yppah and Bonobo.
 During this time, they recruited DJ on drums and formed Khruangbin.

-Speer has recorded three studio albums with Khruangbin: The Universe Smiles Upon You (2015), Con Todo el Mundo (2018), and Mordechai (2020).
-His family owns a barn in Burton, Texas where Khruangbin records all their music, while the overdubs are done in SugarHill Recording Studios in Houston.
+Speer has recorded five studio albums with Khruangbin: The Universe Smiles Upon You (2015), Con Todo el Mundo (2018), Mordechai (2020), Ali (with Vieux Farka Touré; 2022), and A LA SALA (2024).
+His family owns a barn in Burton, Texas, where Khruangbin records all their music.

-A notable part of the band's visual style is the black wigs that Speer and his bandmate Lee wear on stage, and during promotional interviews and photoshoots.
-Originally this was to help them move from the stage to the merchandise stand without being recognised during early tours.